kjpou1/rnn_lstm_from_scratch/README.md

 This was a **conscious architectural decision** — not a shortcut.
 It helps us better debug gradients, align with frameworks, and prepare for deeper experiments like temperature sampling and attention mechanisms.

 ---

+## ✅ RNN Tests

+The RNN modules are backed by a comprehensive set of unit tests to ensure correctness in both forward and backward passes.

+- 🔁 Validates `rnn_cell_step()`, `rnn_forward()`  and `rnn_backward()` against Keras
+- 🎯 Compares gradients with `GradientTape` for numerical alignment
+- 📉 Confirms training loss decreases over time
+- 🧪 Checks sampling behavior, sequence length, and vocabulary coverage

+📄 See [`tests/rnn/README.md`](tests/rnn/README.md) for the full suite.
+All tests are deterministic and self-contained.

+---

 ## ✅ LSTM Tests